cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-15-data-elated-roles-in-the-era-of-ai.md

 Six months later, retention improves by 8%, and you can prove causality.
 That's ownership.
 The model didn't change, the system did!

-## Define Success Before Architecture
+## Success Definition

-A metric that is observable and attributable is worth more than a sophisticated loss function.[^3] If you can’t articulate how your metric ties to a decision, you’re optimizing a shadow.
+A metric that is observable and attributable is worth more than a sophisticated loss function.
+If you can’t articulate how your metric ties to a decision, you’re optimizing a shadow.
 Make the metric boring, then make it true.